wilsonmar/wilsonmar.github.io/_posts/2018-07-13-serverless.md

 This article is a pre-requisite to <a target="_blank" href="https://wilsonmar.github.io/aws-lambda-serverless/">my tutorial on creating a new Amazon Lambda serverless app running in the Amazon cloud</a>.

-The sentiment about servers is reflected in the wi-fi password attendees of #ServelessConf type in:<br />
+A sentiment about physical servers is reflected in the wi-fi password used by attendees of <a target="_blank" href="https://twitter.com/search?q=ServelessConf">#ServelessConf</a>:<br />
 ![serverless hateservers-452x183-70kb](https://cloud.githubusercontent.com/assets/300046/18171991/196045ae-7021-11e6-9848-ce272fa8366d.jpg)